Roofing Contractor in Bridgeport, OH

 Roof Replacement in Bridgeport

 Deck condition is the first question on any Bridgeport replacement job, because original board sheathing on a pre-war structure behaves differently under a new shingle system than modern OSB, and soft spots or rot pockets that were present before the last re-roof are almost always still there.
 Old sheathing holds history.
 A full replacement on a 79-year-old Bridgeport home begins with a physical deck inspection before any material is specified, and Class 4 impact-rated shingles are available with insurer premium discount documentation that Platinum prepares as part of every project file.
-Roof Replacement
+Our Roof Replacement Services

 Roof Repair in Bridgeport

 Ice dam water backup at the eave line is the most common source of active moisture intrusion on Bridgeport's older flat-terrace homes, and catching the failed drip edge or eave flashing before it rots through the fascia is the difference between a targeted repair and a carpentry project.
 Address it early.
 A repair isolates the affected eave section, replaces the drip edge and flashing with properly cut pieces, and resets the shingle course before the next freeze event creates another backup.
 Platinum repairs stop water before it reaches the wood.
-Roof Repair
+Our Roof Repair Services

 Metal Roofing in Bridgeport

 Metal roofing eliminates the ice dam vulnerability entirely on a Bridgeport home, because a standing seam steel system installed over a continuous underlayment does not allow water to back up under the panel the way asphalt shingles do at the eave line during freeze-thaw cycles.
 Longevity follows.
 Metal lasts two to three times longer than standard asphalt in an Ohio Valley climate, and the continuous panel design also removes the seam-joint exposure that standard asphalt develops at ridge and valley intersections on any roof of moderate pitch.
-Metal Roofing
+Our Metal Roofing Services

 Seamless Gutters in Bridgeport

 Boggs Run drains into the Ohio River near the Bridgeport and Martins Ferry boundary, and the drainage from the river terrace's residential streets flows toward that outlet through whatever gutter system is on each house.
 Joint failures matter here.
 Seamless gutters fabricated on site eliminate the seam-joint failures that sectional systems develop over time, carrying runoff away from aging wood fascia and soffits without the overflow points that send water back onto the eave line during heavy rain.
 Every run is cut to the exact length of that roofline with no pre-made sections and no crimped connections.
-Seamless Gutters
+Our Seamless Gutters Services

 Storm Damage and Insurance Claims in Bridgeport

 Ohio's insurance claim window is one year from the storm date, which means roof damage from any 2025 or 2026 weather event is still within the filing period for most Bridgeport homeowners right now.
 Do not wait.
 Adjusters working the older flat-terrace homes in Bridgeport frequently miss drip edge separation and eave flashing damage because those failures require someone on the roof to document properly.
 Platinum accompanies every Bridgeport homeowner through the adjuster walkthrough so that every damaged component is identified, photographed, and included before the file closes.
-Storm Damage and Insurance Claims
+Our Storm Damage and Insurance Claims Services

 Amish Roofing Crews in Bridgeport